rclone/rclone/CONTRIBUTING.md

   * And if your remote defines `ListR` this also
       * `go test -v -remote TestRemote: -fast-list`

 Add your fs to the docs - you'll need to pick an icon for it from [fontawesome](http://fontawesome.io/icons/).
+Keep lists of remotes in alphabetical order but with the local file system last.

   * `README.md` - main Github page
   * `docs/content/remote.md` - main docs page